halcwb/GenUnitApp/README.md

 ## Running local

+Using `./build.sh copyclient`, in the `bin/GenUnitApp` folder a runnable server client setup is created.
+On mono it can be started with `mono bin/GenUnitApp/GenUnitApp` (can add a PORT).
+The app will run on http://localhost:3000 (3000 being the default PORT if none is specified).
+On windows the `mono` prefix can of course be ommitted.

-To run this application locally you can use heroku.
+To run this application locally you can also use heroku.
 First install the [heroku toolbelt](https://toolbelt.heroku.com/) then add a `PATH` variable to the local fsi.exe and run
 `heroku local -f Procfile.local`. (deployment is not working yet as mentionned above).

 This app is also deployable to [Azure](https://genunitapp.azurewebsites.net/).
 Currently by using quick and dirty manual ftp the build to the website root.